HotdogBax/dyfed-chronicles/content/Game information/Magical items/Magical items.md

+sending book
+book of the witches of the weaving tapestry on the nature of magic by Druid **NAME** on the nature of magic (symbol book)

+three scrolls

+detect thoughts
+calm emotions
+telekinesis 5th lvl

+Magic items Ring of spell storing (up to 5th level) (hold monster) Ring of warmth x 3 Gem with a fire elemental

 **Broken Wand of Fire**

 Uses the spellcasters spell attack and save dc, d20.
 On a 1, the wand casts fireball on itself and you autofail the save, On 2-7 you cast faery fire (warm flames seem to surround the targets), 8-18 you cast fire bolt, 19-20 you cast fireball.
 The wand has a total of 10 charges.